 In a food processor, combine butter and sugar until well mixed.

 -Or add it all at the same time, for all I care.
 The result is the same when I blend it all lovingly and in order than when I dump it all in the processor (I do recommend mixing the butter and sugar first), nuts last, and pour into pan.

 - Bake for about fifteen minutes.
 Don’t overbake, or you’ll end up making chocolate rock.

-Cool, cut in sixteen pieces, and eat one with your sweetie before you kiss him/her.
+Cool, cut into sixteen pieces, and eat one with your sweetie before you kiss him/her.
 Brownie breath is a guaranteed shrinking potion.
 It only works on men, of course.